Mahdidrm/Emotion-Recognition-CNN-LIME/README.md

 model.add(Activation("softmax"))
 model.summary()

-Layers:
+# About Layers:
--
-Each /b conv2D /b layer extracts the features of the image according to the kernel filter. we used 3 * 3 kernels.
+- Each conv2D layer extracts the features of the image according to the kernel filter. we used 3 * 3 kernels.
-And on the Maxpool diapers; they select the entities with the highest resolutions among the 2 * 2 dimension entities.
+- And on the Maxpool diapers; they select the entities with the highest resolutions among the 2 * 2 dimension entities.
+- Flatten Layer converts a tensor to a vector to send it to fully connected layers that use in the classification.
+- The softmax activation is normally applied to the very last layer in a neural net, instead of using ReLU, sigmoid, tanh, or another activation function.
+The reason why softmax is useful is because it converts the output of the last layer in your neural network into what is essentially a probability distribution.